ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 Some web-browsers, notably [Firefox](http://www.mozilla.com/firefox/), know how to display MathML automatically, although you may need to install some fonts.
 For InternetExplorer one needs the [MathPlayer](http://www.dessci.com/en/products/mathplayer/) plugin; download is quick and easy and free.
 For more see [[HowTo]].

-## Reporting Issues
+## Technical issues
- {#Issues}
+ {#BugsAndHacks}

 Please report technical issues with the nLab at the [nForum](http://nforum.mathforge.org).
-If you notice strange behaviour then others may have already reported it and there may be a temporary fix.
+If you notice strange behaviour, then others may have already reported it and there may be a temporary fix.

+Currently known issues (last updated 2014-05-21) include:

+*  If the lab hangs or is very slow, report it to the '[Lab down](http://nforum.mathforge.org/discussion/51/5/lab-down/)' thread in the Forum so that an administrator will notice this and restart it.

+*  An error with a funny message about smoke (HTTP 500) will often go away if you simply reload the page.
+But if it remains, then try deleting your cookies for ncatlab.org or www.ncatlab.org.
+(Editors: this cookie has your username in it, so you\'ll have to type that in again when you next edit a page.)

 ## Steering Committee
  {#SteeringCommitte}